jessewashburn/AI-Study-App/README.md

 **Backend Setup**

-The backend is a Flask application that interfaces with the OpenAI API.
+The backend is a Flask application (StudyAppBackend.py)that interfaces with the OpenAI API.
 To set it up:

 1. Clone the repository and navigate to the backend directory.
 2. Install the required packages: